 Instead of being bored and burnt out, you’ll be on a mission that matters.
 To get started on this path, you need a Statement of Purpose.

 A well-crafted Statement of Purpose defines who you are, what you do, and who you help.
 Even better, it speaks to the results you help someone achieve with your product or service.

 Unlike a mission statement, tagline, or vision statement, a Statement of Purpose is guided by action.
 Once you narrow in on the key elements of a Statement of Purpose, you will better understand how to present yourself to the world on your website, through social media, and even in person.
 Yep, you can use a Statement of Purpose to answer that dreaded question, “so, what do you do?”

-An effective Statement of Purpose that will guide your business growth must:
+An effective Statement of Purpose that will guide your business growth and impact must:

 – Speak to your target audience both in terms of what they think they need from you and what they actually need from you

 – Educate your audience about the people, places, or causes your business supports

 – Be very easy for anyone to understand and totally free of any jargon your best fit customer doesn’t fully understand

 – Match your brand in every way so that your words and your visuals present a cohesive message

 – Feel like you… because you’ll be repeating it a lot in person and in print